Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Methodology

 \subsection{Wikipedia Named Entities}

-Based on the Wikipedia-related observations reported in Section~\ref{subsec:observations_semantic}, we propose to use Wikipedia as a \emph{context-independent} thesaurus to improve performance of any AKE methods working in any context(s).
-Similar to how a thesaurus can be used, we prioritise the candidate keywords covered by Wikipedia as an entry by increasing their weight, and we apply exact matching with lemmatisation to identify if a candidate keyword is a Wikipedia named entity.
-Since Wikipedia also contains a vast amount of entries with too general semantic meanings, e.g., unigrams such as `father', `school' and `table' that are less likely to be a useful keyword for any AKE task, we utilised the NLTK's \emph{words} corpus (i.e., a wordlist including common English dictionary words) to identify such unigrams and remove them from the desired Wikipedia entities.
-For the Wikipedia named entities, we used the 2021-10-01 version of the English Wikipedia dump\footnote{\url{https://dumps.wikimedia.org/enwiki/20211001/}}, containing only page titles.
-We firstly cleaned the dump data by removing the disambiguation tags\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Disambiguation#Naming_the_disambiguation_page}} added next to the title by Wikipedia.
+Based on the Wikipedia-related observations reported in Section~\ref{subsec:observations_semantic}, we propose to use Wikipedia as a \emph{context-independent} thesaurus to improve the performance of any AKE methods working in any context(s).
+Similar to how a thesaurus can be used, we prioritise the candidate keywords covered by Wikipedia as an entry by increasing their weight.
+Then, we apply exact matching with lemmatisation to identify if a candidate keyword is a Wikipedia named entity.
+Since Wikipedia also contains a vast amount of entries with too general semantic meanings, e.g., unigrams such as `father', `school' and `table' that are normally already well covered by most AKE methods, we utilised the NLTK's \emph{words} corpus (i.e., a wordlist including common English dictionary words) to identify such unigrams and remove them from the Wikipedia entities that will be prioritised in our post-processing step.
+For the Wikipedia named entities, we used the 2021-10-01 version of the English Wikipedia dump\footnote{\url{https://archive.org/download/enwiki-20211001}}, containing only page titles.
+We firstly cleaned the dump data by removing the disambiguation tags\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Disambiguation\#Naming_the_disambiguation_page}} added next to the title by Wikipedia.
 Then, we normalised the data with lemmatisation and lower-casing by following the common practice.